Skip to content

 Read More

 As Portland has grown, the restaurant scene has exploded, with a daunting number of excellent, award-winning spots to choose from.
-Try Eem for delicious Thai-style barbecue and curries, bolstered by a first-rate cocktail program.
-At Magna, chef Carlo Lamagna presents elevated, elegant Filipino food, showcasing dishes from across the Philippines.
-For Italian, check out Amalfi’s, a storied Portland restaurant (it was established in 1959) that puts fresh twists on tried-and-true classics.
+Try Eem for delicious Thai-style barbecue and curries bolstered by a first-rate cocktail program.
+At Magna Kusina, chef Carlo Lamagna presents elevated, elegant Filipino food, showcasing dishes from across the Philippines.
+Opened in 2022, Gabbiano’s serves up playful riffs on Italian comfort food favorites in a friendly neighborhood setting (the cocktail program is a bright spot as well).
 Akadi specializes in traditional West African dishes that are packed with flavor, drawing the attention of some of the country’s most celebrated chefs — in 2020, Akadi was featured on “Top Chef: Portland.”
-Speaking of top chefs, celebrated Portland restaurateur (and “Top Chef” star) Gregory Gourdet opened Kann to universal acclaim in 2022 — it shot to the top of best-of Portland lists and has been called the best new restaurant in America.
+Speaking of top chefs, celebrated Portland restaurateur (and “Top Chef” star) Gregory Gourdet won the 2024 James Beard Award for Best Chef: Northwest and Pacific.
+Gourdet opened Portland’s Kann to universal acclaim in 2022 — it shot to the top of best-of-Portland lists and has been called the best new restaurant in America.

 Black Chefs & Black-Owned Spots